HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageformats.md

-# Image format support in dotNet: from JPG to WEBP on Windows OS
+# Image format support in dotNet: from JPG to WebP on Windows OS
-*11-1-2024*
+*12-1-2024*

 ## Introduction

 My Question:
-Which packages support JPEG (.jpg), WEBP (.webp) and Portable Network Graphics (.png)?
+Which packages support JPEG (.jpg), WebP (.webp) and Portable Network Graphics (.png)?

 ## Boundary conditions